Adityab270900/Applied_Python/README.md

 Each class includes methods to access and modify their attributes, as well as a string representation for easy display.

+### School_Catalogue_Property.py
+This module contains the following classes implemented using the `@property` decorator:

+- **School**: A base class representing a generic school with attributes for name, level, and number of students.
+- **PrimarySchool**: A subclass of `School` that adds a `pickup_policy` attribute specific to primary schools.
+- **HighSchool**: A subclass of `School` that adds a `sports_teams` attribute specific to high schools.

+Each class uses the `@property` decorator for attribute access and modification, providing a more Pythonic way to handle getters and setters.

 ## How to Use

 1. Import the `School`, `PrimarySchool`, and `HighSchool` classes from `School_Catalogue.py`.